 TSL has a delicious grayscale interface (using Allegro for graphics or curses for textmode) and runs on Windows and most UNIX-like systems.
 You can also build the game from source code on any machine you like.

 TSL has been in development since 2006, with some code originating from an older project.
 Development usually happens in bursts of a couple creative months followed by long spans of inactivity.

 TSL development has stalled for a long time, in favor of other projects.
 It's not abandoned, but I honestly don't know when/if I will resume working on it.
 There have been discussions to turn it over to another maintainer, but I don't feel comfortable doing this since there is still so much I would like to do with it.
 I'm a control freak and do not want my vision for the game diluted.
 I will reach a decision eventually.

 The latest version is 0.40 and was released 2012-09-26.
 It is available as:

 Note: TSL is not free software.
-Source code is provided so you can compile it on any machine you prefer (and verify what runs inside your computer!), but it does not come with any license to distribute modified versions or sell it.
+The source code is provided so you can compile it for your particular machine (and verify what runs inside your computer!), but it does not come with any license to distribute modified versions or sell it.